dcos/dcos-docs/1.11/overview/architecture/components.md

 - [Admin Router](#admin-router) - Admin Router now performs dynamic DNS resolution.
 The external `dcos-adminrouter-reload` service and timer were removed.
 - [DC/OS Component Package Manager](#dcos-component-package-manager) - To avoid a race condition during DC/OS upgrades, the DC/OS Component Package Manager socket file is now managed by [gunicorn](http://gunicorn.org/) instead of systemd.

+# Changes Since DC/OS 1.10

+- [`dcos-net`] The role of `dcos-net` was fulfilled by `spartan`, `dcos-l4lb` was fulfilled by `minuteman` and `dcos-overlay` was fulfilled by `navstar`.
+In DC/OS 1.11, the different systemD units were aggregated into a single service.
+The main advantage of following this operational pattern is that it has led to better efficiency in terms of resource utilization (lower CPU consumption and lower memory), and has also made the networking services a lot more robust and reliable, not to mention that this approach has made the code a lot more maintainable.